Conda best practices

 - is primarily designed for single user usage

-Note, the term "Conda environment" relates to two somewhat separate concept.
-It can refer either or both of
+Note, the term "Conda environment" relates to two somewhat separate concepts.
+It can refer to either or both of

 - one of the user's conda software install root directories, and